EndPointCorp/end-point-blog/2011/12/12/sunspot-solr-rails-working-with-results.html.md

 <% end -%>
 ```

-In some cases, you may want to introduce an additional piece of logic prior pagination, which is the case with the most recent Rails application I've been working on:
+In some cases, you may want to introduce an additional piece of logic prior pagination, which is the case with the most recent Rails application I’ve been working on:

 ```ruby
     ...